jjimmanuel/jjimmanuel.github.io/README.md

 - Work resulted in several peer-reviewed publications

 ## Completed Data Science and Artifical Intelligence Projects
+#### ***ViT_Breast_Cancer – Fine Tuned ViT on Breast Cancer Microscope Images***
+- Fine-tuned a ViT (google/vit-base-patch16-224) on a collection of approximately 7000 images of benign and cancerous breast tissue samples
+- Achieved strong performance with a loss of 0.007 in classifying malignant and benign tissues, potentially aiding in more accurate diagnoses
+- Open-sourced the model on Hugging Face for public use and commentary

 #### ***SMILES_BERT -- A RoBERTa model Fine-Tuned on Chemical SMILES***
 - Fine-tuned a pre-trained RoBERTa model on a dataset of chemical SMILES strong to bridge the gap between natural language processing and drug discovery
 - Created and trained a custom Byte Pair Encoding (BPE) tokenizer to better handle the unique vocabulary, resulting in the elimination of ‘<unk> ’tokens